bicCluster/learning-cluster/README.md

 * It's better to follow the Official installation document.
 Link has been given above.
 But for the password-less SSH setting, the links behind in the tips are more detailed(although basically they are the same), you may get puzzled follow the official document.
 * **Do not** skip the 1.4 “Prepare the Environment” for the sake of less possible problems in the later installation process:
-1. Do 1.4.1 Set Up Password-less SSH use links behind in the tips
+1. Do 1.4.1 Set Up Password-less SSH use links behind in the tips **Note**: The passwordless ssh communication has to be setup between itself and the rest of the 4 hosts(eg:losalamos has to setup the passwordless connection with alpha beta and gamma as well as allow inception into losalamos itself).
+Copying the same machine’s and other machines id_rsa.pub into the authorized_keys file and replicating that among all the 4 hosts does the trick.

 2. no need do 1.4.2: there is default account
 3. Do 1.4.3 NTP on all four hosts, there is no ubuntu version command in the official installation document, refer to [here](http://blogging.dragon.org.uk/setting-up-ntp-on-ubuntu-14-04/).
 Follow these steps on all four systems: